cloudforet-io/cloudforet-io.github.io/content/en/docs/setup_operation/advanced_installation/_index.md

 ## Helm chart value

-Based on ***kubernetes labels*** on node groups, helm chart support node selector options
+Based on ***kubernetes labels*** on node groups, SpaceONE helm chart supports node selector options.

 </br>
-SpaceONE helm chart supports ***pod.spec*** options, if you want specific options for pod.
+SpaceONE helm chart also supports ***pod.spec*** options, so that you can specific options for some pod.

-One example is ***nodeSelector*** which determine POD location based on kubernetes labels.
+One example is ***nodeSelector***, which determines pod's location based on labels.

 ### spaceone-core-nodegroup

-Include ***nodeSelector*** at every chart value like
+Include ***nodeSelector*** at every chart value like below.

-The vaule of nodeSelector is ***kubernetes labels*** above.
+The value of nodeSelector is the key and value of label that you have applied above.
 ~~~
 config:
   enabled: true
   replicas: 4
   image:
     name: public.ecr.aws/megazone/spaceone/config
     version: 1.8.5

   pod:
     spec:
       nodeSelector:
         Category: core

 ~~~

 ### spaceone-supervisor-nodegroup

-Include ***nodeSelector*** at supervisor chart value.
+Include ***nodeSelector*** at supervisor chart value like below.

-In a supervisor value, you have to update two section.
+In a supervisor value, you have to update two sections.

 1. ***KubernetesConnector***
 2. ***pod***